ChefData/pinterest-data-pipeline545/README.md

 ## Troubleshooting

-If you encounter any issues during the installation or setup process, please open an issue in the repository.
+If you happen to encounter any issues during the installation or setup process, please open an issue in the repository.

 ## License information